mavam/stat-cookbook/README.md

 The [probability and statistics cookbook][stat-cookbook] contains a succinct representation of various topics in probability theory and statistics.
-It provides a comprehensive mathematical reference reduced to its minimal mathematical essence, rather than aiming for elaborate explanations.
+It provides a comprehensive mathematical reference reduced to its essence, rather than aiming for elaborate explanations.

 Feel encouraged to extend the cookbook by forking it and submitting pull requests.